declan-wu/FireAware/README.md

 (Note: you must add 5 buildings, nothing less)
 8. Once 5 buildings have been selected, you can click to find an optimal path (our graphing algorithm) (MAY TAKE 20 SECONDS IF YOUR COMPUTER IS OLDER)

-Description: This is the final project for course -- COMPSCI2XB3